ritututeja/HAMR_Tutorial/step3.rst

 Filter multi-mapping reads and add read groups
 -----------------------------------------------

 HAMR requires that reads map unambiguously to a reference sequence, in order to avoid false-positive mismatches.
 Workflow-extractUniqueReads, retains uniquely mapping reads and converts to the sorted BAM format.
+Next step- resolving spliced alignments using GATK requires assigning reads in a file to a read-group.
+Picard AddorReplaceGroups DE app will be used for assignment of reads.

 ----